 Thinking about bringing your own food to the game?
 Here are some policies at Oracle Park that you need to be aware of.
 We pulled these directly from Oracle Park’s A to Z Guide and the MLB App.

-Outside Food (as of 3.31.23)
+Food & Drink Policy (as of 4.4.25)

-- Hard-sided coolers are not permitted.
+- Alcohol, glass containers, aluminum cans, and hard-sided coolers are not permitted.

 Vegan Options Near Oracle Park

-475 6th St, San Francisco, CA 94103
+432 Sutter St, San Francisco, CA 94108

 Shizen Vegan Sushi Bar and Izakaya